Petroglyphs from the Great Gobi

 Unexpected discovery

-Detail of the original stone with petroglyphs.
-Photo: Miroslav Bobek, Prague Zoo Detail of the original stone with petroglyphs.
+Detail of the original stone with petroglyphs depicting ibexes.
 Photo: Miroslav Bobek, Prague Zoo

-There are many petroglyphs (rock carvings or engravings) in Mongolia.
-Their age varies, though often they are millennia old.
-This great age can give us a glimpse into the life of ancient people and their environs.
-They give evidence, for example, of the use of yourts or the wheel.
+Thanks to their age, the petroglyphs offer us a glimpse into the lives of the people of that time and the environment in which they lived—they provide evidence, for instance, of the ancient use of yurts and the wheel.
 The petroglyphs on the original stone are probably Bronze Age, i.e. about 2,700 to 5,000 years old.

 Článek v českém jazyce: